 For our students, grades are the metrics of their educational life.
 We measure their progress in school based on the grades they receive and other indicators like tardies, absences, citizenship scores and the like.

 And so much is riding on grades and test scores in our modern educational system.
 Admission to competitive schools, college entrance, scholarships and even participation in favorite extracurricular activities depend on grades.

 Even car insurance rates are lower for children with good grades.

 Whether your student has poor grades, or whether the grades are just less than you know she is capable of, the conversation about grades can be a tough one.
 What can a dad do to make sure that talking about grades is motivating without demoralizing your student?

-Separate the child from the grade.
-Remember, education is only one aspeect of their growing up experience.
+Remember, education is only one aspect of their growing up experience.
 And cognitive skills are not always accurately measured by grades in school.
 Each child is a whole person, and grades do not define them.

 A little positive focus, coupled with clear communications, will help your children find ways to improve both their learning and their grades.